gist-rs/book/src/rust/r5/enjoy1.md

     // 😱 You can try uncomment 👇 this to experience an error `value borrowed here after move`.
     // println!("foo_string:{foo_string}");

-    // But if you really want to keep access `foo_string` how?
+    // But if you really want to keep access `foo_string`.
     // Just don't move in the first place!
 See below👇

-    // 1. let other borrow `&` instead of move.
+    // 1️⃣ let other borrow `&` instead of move.
     let borrowed_foo_string = &another_foo_string;
     println!("another_foo_string: {another_foo_string}"); // Still can access.
     println!("borrowed_foo_string: {borrowed_foo_string}"); // Also here.

-    // 2. or make a clone/copy instead of move.
+    // 2️⃣ or make a clone/copy instead of move.
     let borrowed_foo_string = another_foo_string.clone();
     println!("another_foo_string: {another_foo_string}"); // Still can access.
     println!("borrowed_foo_string: {borrowed_foo_string}"); // Also here.